porres/pd-else/README.md

 **ALTERNATIVES TO CYCLONE**

 ELSE offers alternatives to objects from the Cyclone library (a library that clones objects from MAX/MSP).
-The objects that have no similar counterpart in ELSE (at least so far) are: anal / buddy / capture / capture~ / decide / decode / frameaccum~ / framedelta~ / funbuff / funnel / flush / forward / kink~ / linedrive / prob / match / maximum / minimum / mousefilter / next / offer / peak / prob / pv / spray / substitute / teeth~ / trough / universal / vectral~
+The objects that have no similar counterpart in ELSE (at least so far) are: anal / bucket / buddy / capture / capture~ / decide / decode / frameaccum~ / framedelta~ / funbuff / funnel / flush / forward / kink~ / linedrive / prob / match / maximum / minimum / mousefilter / next / offer / peak / prob / pv / substitute / teeth~ / trough / universal / vectral~

 But, here are some considerations:
 - maximum/minimum => [array max] [array min] (you need to set an array with the list)